chrome050/export-ninja/README.md

   --connectionString <connectionString>  DB connection string [You can also use appsettings.json] --withTimeStamp                        Option to add a time stamp suffix to exported files --softFail                             Only a warning is shown, when given table is not found in DB.
 Skipping.
-  --version                              Show version information -?, -h, --help                         Show help and usage information
+  --tnsAdminPath                         Oracle TNS_ADMIN path.
+[Only used for Oracle] --version                              Show version information -?, -h, --help                         Show help and usage information
 ```